This page contains affiliate links. Please read our disclosure for more info.

 A European style cafe with good coffee and a delicious array of freshly baked goods.
 Their almond croissants are yummy and we always pick up a loaf of bread if they haven’t sold out.

 Details: 105 Collingwood Street.
 Open Mon-Fri 7.30am-2.30pm.
 Closed Saturdays and Sundays.

 These cafes and restaurants are located 20-40 minutes outside Nelson but are worth the drive.
 All can be combined with some fun activities—see my Nelson day trip suggestions.

 19) Cable Bay Cafe (Top Pick)

 Outdoor seating with beautiful sea views makes Cable Bay Cafe one of our favourite lunch spots.

 The cabinet food includes vegetarian and vegan options, plus tasty cakes.

 It’s the perfect place to relax after hiking the Cable Bay Walkway or kayaking to Pepin Island.

 Details: 799 Cable Bay Road.
-Open Thurs-Sun 10am-3pm in summer only.
-Hours do vary so check their website before visiting.
+Open Wed-Fri 9.30am-2pm and Sat-Sun 10am-3pm.
+Closed Mondays and Tuesdays.
 Bookings are recommended on Sundays in peak season.

 Website: Cable Bay Cafe